aaronwai/backend_node_api/proj.md

 # step 19 : middlewares

-1. from one of the CRUD function, add next()
+1. from one of the CRUD function, add next() getBootcamp function

 ```js
 import Bootcamp from "../models/Bootcamp.js";